devfake/flox/README.md

 ### Alternative Language

 All movie titles are in english by default.
-You can check if TMDB has an alternative title by setting `ALTERNATIVE_LANGUAGE` in `backend/.env`.
+You can check if TMDb has an alternative title by setting `ALTERNATIVE_LANGUAGE` in `backend/.env`.
 The most commons are `DE`, `IT`, `FR`, `ES` and `RU`.

-### Suggestions

-If you hover over an movie, you can click on `Suggestions` to search for recommendations and similar movies.

 ### Better Search